siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1180-how-to-install-proftpd-on-almalinux.md

 url: install-proftpd-almalinux
 draft: false
 tags:
   - AlmaLinux
   - ProFTPD
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
   - Install ProFTPD
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 ProFTPD is a highly configurable and secure FTP server that is widely used for transferring files between servers and clients.
 Its ease of use, flexible configuration, and compatibility make it a great choice for administrators.
 AlmaLinux, a stable and community-driven Linux distribution, is an excellent platform for hosting ProFTPD.
 This guide will walk you through the installation, configuration, and optimization of ProFTPD on AlmaLinux.